SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-10lets-tax-the-brain.markdown

-    Ignoring the End function (which is just the internal way the effect ends, it is here so it can be overridden by particle effects in case they want to do something tricky), next up is the update function, which again is very basic, it just checks if the effect has been setup properly yet by checking if it is the first time the effect has been updated and then set’s it up appropriately before running the main “”BatchUpdate” function that does all the hard work.&nbsp; it it followed by the functions that are called by the setup logic, again these can be overridden by individual effects for maximum damage.
+    Ignoring the End function (which is just the internal way the effect ends, it is here so it can be overridden by particle effects in case they want to do something tricky), next up is the update function, which again is very basic, it just checks if the effect has been setup properly yet by checking if it is the first time the effect has been updated and then set’s it up appropriately before running the main “”BatchUpdate” function that does all the hard work.  it it followed by the functions that are called by the setup logic, again these can be overridden by individual effects for maximum damage.

-    The BatchUpdate function itself does several things by default, it updates the effect generators location if it has been given a velocity (and optionally acceleration) and then goes on to set the start-up variables for the particles based on the effects current location.&nbsp; It then goes on to check if the effect has been running for long enough and kills it if it has. (this is where the end function can be a bit more clever and possibly fade out when an effect dies if it has not done so already).
+    The BatchUpdate function itself does several things by default, it updates the effect generators location if it has been given a velocity (and optionally acceleration) and then goes on to set the start-up variables for the particles based on the effects current location.
+It then goes on to check if the effect has been running for long enough and kills it if it has. (this is where the end function can be a bit more clever and possibly fade out when an effect dies if it has not done so already).

-    The next three functions are the draw functions, Draw does exactly what it says on the tin and launches BatchDraw (the same way update calls BatchUpdate) if it is active (a little double check in case the pool has not destroyed it yet fro some reason).&nbsp;
+    The next three functions are the draw functions, Draw does exactly what it says on the tin and launches BatchDraw (the same way update calls BatchUpdate) if it is active (a little double check in case the pool has not destroyed it yet fro some reason).

-    The batch draw controls the core of any procedural work be initialising the generation values and then launches the Particle Draw function in a loop for the amount of particles defined by the effect.&nbsp; Once it has drawn the particle it stores the generated value for the next generation for up to 4 generations (R0, R1, R2, R3).
+    The batch draw controls the core of any procedural work be initialising the generation values and then launches the Particle Draw function in a loop for the amount of particles defined by the effect.
+Once it has drawn the particle it stores the generated value for the next generation for up to 4 generations (R0, R1, R2, R3).

-    Since the random number generator is predictable and always generates the same numbers in the same order, these can be then used to mathematically predict how you want the effect to be generated, using either the base generation alone or combinations of each generation value.&nbsp; This is not an elegant thing to try to describe and if you wish to know more about this I would suggest reading “Texturing and modelling a procedural approach by XX”, it is an intensive read and not for beginners.&nbsp; You do not have to know how this works just how to use it effectively in content generation which I’ll come on to next.
+    Since the random number generator is predictable and always generates the same numbers in the same order, these can be then used to mathematically predict how you want the effect to be generated, using either the base generation alone or combinations of each generation value.
+This is not an elegant thing to try to describe and if you wish to know more about this I would suggest reading “Texturing and modelling a procedural approach by XX”, it is an intensive read and not for beginners.
+You do not have to know how this works just how to use it effectively in content generation which I’ll come on to next.

-    &nbsp;

     * * *

-    &nbsp;

     ### Generated Effects

-    The sample project I’ve uploaded contains both of Robin’s sample template effects however I personally could only get the first one to display correctly using the particle files I have currently.&nbsp; Given more time I could play more but time is short, so we will work with what I got working.
+    The sample project I’ve uploaded contains both of Robin’s sample template effects however I personally could only get the first one to display correctly using the particle files I have currently.
+Given more time I could play more but time is short, so we will work with what I got working.
     Here’s the code for the “ParticleEffectExample” effect from Robin’s code (with a few tweaks):